Minimum measurements quantum protocol for band structure calculation: Tight-Binding Model and Hamiltonian Formulation

-The sum $\sum_{\boldsymbol{R}}$ runs over the first or second nearest neighbors, depending on the specific model.
+The sum $\sum_{\boldsymbol{R}}$ runs over the first or second nearest neighbours, depending on the specific model.
 The parameters $t_{jl}$ are the hopping amplitudes that describe the energy associated with an electron hopping between individual orbitals.
 The important parameters, namely, on-site energies $\varepsilon_{j}$ and hopping amplitudes $t_{jl}$, are model-dependent and are typically obtained from more sophisticated ab initio methods, such as Density Functional Theory (DFT), or from experimental data.
-In DFT, the electronic problem is often reformulated into a tight-binding-like model by expressing it in terms of localized Wannier orbitals and effective hopping parameters.
+In DFT, the electronic problem is often reformulated into a tight-binding-like model by expressing it in terms of localised Wannier orbitals and effective hopping parameters.
 This extends the usefulness of the tight-binding model, making it applicable to a broader range of materials and systems~\cite{Wannier}.

-Anyway, using the reciprocal space representation, one only needs to diagonalize the $N\times N$ Hamiltonian matrix, where $N$ denotes the number of orbitals in the unit cell.
-This diagonalization is performed separately for all $\boldsymbol{k}$-points that are to be evaluated, in our case along the high-symmetry path defining the usual band structure in the first Brillouin of the reciprocal lattice.
+Anyway, using the momentum space representation, one only needs to diagonalise the $N\times N$ Hamiltonian matrix, where $N$ denotes the number of orbitals in the unit cell.
+This diagonalisation is performed separately for all $\boldsymbol{k}$-points that are to be evaluated, in our case along the high-symmetry path defining the usual band structure in the first Brillouin zone of the reciprocal lattice.

 To calculate the energy eigenvalues on a quantum computer, one must first select an appropriate mapping between the creation/annihilation operators and the qubit operators.
-The simplest and most convenient approach is the reciprocal orbital qubit mapping introduced in~\cite{Sherbert1, Sherbert2}, where the qubit states $\ket{0}$ and $\ket{1}$ are associated with the occupation of an orbital by an electron.
+The simplest and most convenient approach is the orbital-qubit mapping introduced in~\cite{Sherbert1, Sherbert2}, where the qubit states $\ket{0}$ and $\ket{1}$ are associated with the occupation of an orbital by an electron.
 The states $\ket{0}$, $\ket{1}$ represent the unoccupied and occupied orbitals, respectively.
-In particular, the mapping between the creation/annihilation operators and qubit operators is achieved by the following formulas
+Due to the single particle nature of the problem, one does not have to enforce the anticommutativity of qubit operators via chains of Jordan-Wigner (JW) $\hat{Z}$ strings.
+In particular, the mapping between the creation/annihilation operators and qubit operators is achieved by the single-particle JW transformations